 Alexandria, founded by Alexander the Great, was a power base for Cleopatra VII (the famous Cleopatra — yes, there was more than one).
 To this day, it is one of Egypt’s most popular destinations.

-I regularly see people confused when considering how to add Alexandria to the travel itinerary.
+I regularly see people confused when considering how to add Alexandria to their travel itinerary.
 How many days?
 Where to stay?
 What to see?

-In fact, most tourists dedicate only one day to Alexandria.
+Most tourists dedicate only one day to Alexandria.
 They do not sleep there.
-The idea is to go to Alexandria from Cairo and return in the same day — two land trips.
+The idea is to go to Alexandria from Cairo and return on the same day.

 Ready to plan your day in Alexandria?
 Get your Cleopatra or Alexander the Great costumes and come with me.

 Travelling from Cairo

 It is vital to leave early.
 At the end of the day, you head back to Cairo.

 The simplest way is by land, ready for two and a half hours on the road, 220 km (136 miles) ahead.
 Have everything arranged with your travel agency or tour guide.

 Damas, should I worry about the quality of the roads in Egypt?

 No. Roads in tourist areas are in pretty good condition.